Pregnancy is one of the most exciting times in a woman’s life.

 - Col china.

-Iron is necessary to maintain healthy red blood cells, connective tissues, and hormones that circulate in the body.
+Iron is necessary to maintain healthy red blood cells, connective tissues, and hormones circulating in the body.
 Pregnant women should get about 27 milligrams per day.

 Herbal sources of iron include: